awsdocs/amazon-workmail-user-guide/doc_source/web-client.md

 Changing the view from the mail application using the **View** menu updates this **Display preview pane** setting\.

 ****Close email when responding****
-When this setting is off, if you open an email in a new tab, a new tab is opened next to the existing one when you reply to the email\.
+When this setting is off, if you open an email message in a new tab, a new tab is opened next to the existing one when you reply to the email message\.

 ****Format****
-You can compose new mails as **Plain text** or **HTML**\.
+You can compose new mail messages as **Plain text** or **HTML**\.

 ****Default font****
 Specifies the default font used in all new email messages\.